Autodesk/maya-hydra/doc/build.md

 # How to Load Plug-ins in Maya

 The provided module files (*.mod) facilitates setting various environment variables for plugins and libraries.
-After the project is successfully built, ```mayaHydra.mod``` are installed inside the install directory.
-In order for Maya to discover these mod files, ```MAYA_MODULE_PATH``` environment variable needs to be set to point to the location where the mod files are installed.
+After the project is successfully built, ```mayaHydra.mod``` is installed inside the install directory.
+In order for Maya to discover this mod file, the ```MAYA_MODULE_PATH``` environment variable needs to be set to point to the location where the mod file is installed.
 Examples:
 ```
 set MAYA_MODULE_PATH=C:\workspace\install\RelWithDebInfo
 export MAYA_MODULE_PATH=/usr/local/workspace/install/RelWithDebInfo
 ```
+The MAYA_MODULE_PATH environment variable can also be set through the Maya.env file.
 Once MAYA_MODULE_PATH is set, run maya and go to ```Windows -> Setting/Preferences -> Plug-in Manager``` to load the plugins.